 Significant importance for the bay parking manoeuvre (or any manoeuvre) is to Prepare the car, Observe your surroundings and then Move if safe to do so (POM).
 See driving routine POM for further information.

-As in diagram A, position the car in the centre of the road.
+As illustrated in diagram A, position the car in the centre of the road.
 Don’t worry where the point of turn is at the moment, concentrate on ensuring your car is reasonably in the centre of the road.
 This will give sufficient distance from the bays you will be parking in by making the turning circle wider and therefore easier to manoeuvre and observe.
 Plus, it will give sufficient distance to the right for when the car swings out, avoiding any obstacles such as kerbs or fences for example.
 Once you are happy that you are in the centre of the road, stop the car.
 If you are on a slope, apply the handbrake.
 Select reverse gear regardless of other vehicles or pedestrians.
 Your reversing light will be illuminated showing them your intention to reverse the car.

 You will now need to reverse the car to the point of turn.
 The reference point may vary slightly from car to car, so you may need to establish your own reference points.
 Before starting to reverse the car, take all round effective observation to ensure you are clear from other vehicles and pedestrians.
-If you are happy it’s clear, it is important you look out of the rear windscreen as this is the way you are travelling.
+If you are happy it’s clear, it is important you look out of the rear windscreen as this is the way you are travelling (you’ll fail if you don’t).
 Very slowly reverse the car.
 Imagine a slow walking pace as an indication of speed.
 You will need to be looking out for the reference point and also looking around in all directions whilst reversing the car.
 See bay parking reference points for further information.

 Bay parking point of turn reference points

-Choose one of the parking bay lines as in diagram A and line it up with the centre of your front passenger door.
+Choose one of the parking bay lines as illustrated in diagram A and line it up with the centre of your front passenger door and stop.
 When you turn full left lock, this will guide you into the 3rd bay from the line.
 Ideally, the car park will be empty.
 If that is the case, choose which ever reference line you wish.
 If there are other cars in the bays, you may need to calculate which reference point line you will need to guide you into your chosen bay.

 Now that you have stopped at the reference point of turn, apply the hand brake if you are on a slope if you feel that the car may roll.
 At this point, you will need to steer the wheel briskly to full left lock.
 Before you do this or move the car, it is essential that you take a good look around to ensure the area is clear, then take a look in your right blind spot as the front of your car will swing out.
 Once you’re happy all is clear, look out of the rear windscreen, move the car gently backward.
 As soon as the car moves, steer full left lock.